-At CRACK-X, we offer the application of a penetrating, capillary sealer.
+At CRACK-X, we offer the application of a penetrating capillary sealer.
 Concrete is full of pores, or capillaries, that can allow moisture inside the basement.
-Our sealer penetrates into the pores, reacts with the minerals inside, and forms a crystalline barrier against moisture.
+Our sealer penetrates the pores, reacts with the minerals inside, and forms a crystalline barrier against moisture.
 It will not blister and peel off like a coating of paint.
 It includes a ten-year warranty against moisture.

-How is a waterproofing membrane able to do this?
+How Does a waterproofing membrane Help?